tanya-jp/SharedMemTPG/DEVCONTAINERS.md

 Alternatively, you can:
 - Press `CMD + SHIFT + P` on Mac or `CTRL + SHIFT + P` on Windows to open the command palette
 - Type `Dev Containers: Reopen in Container` and select it
+- Note: If `Dockerfile` or `devcontainer.json` were modified, need to run `Dev Containers: Rebuild without Cache and Reopen in Container`

 3. VS Code will now build and start the Dev Container.
 This may take a few minutes the first time.